Diversity enriches the quality and fabric of our firm

 - Darci Madden, St. Louis partner and co-chair of LAWSS affinity group

-Bryan Cave is committed to offering an inclusive and welcoming environment for lesbian, gay, bisexual, transgender and queer lawyers.
+Our firm is committed to offering an inclusive and welcoming environment for lesbian, gay, bisexual, transgender and queer lawyers.
 The LGBTQ Lawyers affinity group provides a platform for open dialogue and offers programming to support that commitment.
 In 2009, the LGBTQ Lawyers affinity group undertook a pro bono relationship with the Family Equality Council, a national nonprofit organization working to ensure equality for LGBTQ families.
 Lawyers throughout the firm – both gay and straight -- actively participate in the firm’s representation of the FEC.